iote/assessment-scanner-py/DEPLOY.md

 2. A gcloud scp error – If you experience issues pushing the project code onto gcp, this may be as a result of a couple of things:

-i.
-You’re Google Cloud SDK may not be configured correctly. ii.
-You do not have the right permissions to push to Elewa GCP servers. iii.
-You are probably trying to push to the wrong project.
+    1. You’re Google Cloud SDK may not be configured correctly.
+    2. You do not have the right permissions to push to Elewa GCP servers.
+    3. You are probably trying to push to the wrong project.

 ## Extra Notes